 The tiny Triolet winery is located in Introd, Aosta, on the south side of the Dora Baltea river and just three miles from the spectacular peaks of the Parco Nazionale del Gran Paradiso.
 The Martin family runs the winery as well as a small agriturismo all at 760 meters (2500 feet!) above sea level in a historic building dating back to 1656.
 The history of the winery is comparatively short: it was founded in 1993 by Marco Martin, who had learned his trade growing up in a family of vignerons, and eventually working as a viticultural expert for the regional (and autonomous) government of Valle d’Aosta.

-Fresh mountain springtime air!
+We adore this wine!
+Makes one think of fresh mountain springtime air!
 Pure and fragrant and a hint of alpine!
-Makes me think of the “Sound of Music”.
+Do I hear the “Sound of Music”?